Woodward (NASDAQ:WWD) Posts Quarterly Earnings Results, Misses Estimates By $0.25 EPS

-Woodward (NASDAQ:WWD) released its earnings results on Monday.
-The technology company reported $0.56 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.81 by ($0.25), MarketWatch Earnings reports.
+Woodward (NASDAQ:WWD) posted its earnings results on Monday.
+The technology company reported $0.56 earnings per share for the quarter, missing the consensus estimate of $0.81 by ($0.25), MarketWatch Earnings reports.
 Woodward had a net margin of 9.29% and a return on equity of 9.86%.
-During the same period last year, the company earned $0.64 earnings per share.
+During the same quarter in the previous year, the business earned $0.64 EPS.

-Several research firms recently issued reports on WWD.
-Truist Financial raised Woodward from a “hold” rating to a “buy” rating and upped their target price for the company from $110.00 to $143.00 in a research report on Friday, January 7th.
-Barclays lowered their price target on shares of Woodward from $130.00 to $125.00 and set an “equal weight” rating on the stock in a report on Monday, November 22nd.
-Finally, Zacks Investment Research raised shares of Woodward from a “sell” rating to a “hold” rating and set a $121.00 price target on the stock in a report on Monday, October 11th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $126.50.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, March 7th.
+Stockholders of record on Monday, February 21st will be issued a dividend of $0.19 per share.
+This is a positive change from Woodward’s previous quarterly dividend of $0.16.
+The ex-dividend date is Thursday, February 17th.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.69%.
+Woodward’s dividend payout ratio is presently 20.44%.

+In other news, CEO Thomas A. Gendron sold 9,613 shares of the business’s stock in a transaction dated Tuesday, January 18th.
+The shares were sold at an average price of $116.62, for a total transaction of $1,121,068.06.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Insiders own 3.90% of the company’s stock.

 A hedge fund recently raised its stake in Woodward stock.
-Morgan Stanley boosted its stake in Woodward, Inc. (NASDAQ:WWD) by 11.4% in the 2nd quarter, according to its most recent filing with the SEC.
-The fund owned 67,126 shares of the technology company’s stock after purchasing an additional 6,896 shares during the period.
+Morgan Stanley raised its stake in Woodward, Inc. (NASDAQ:WWD) by 11.4% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 67,126 shares of the technology company’s stock after buying an additional 6,896 shares during the quarter.
 Morgan Stanley owned about 0.11% of Woodward worth $8,249,000 at the end of the most recent quarter.
 Hedge funds and other institutional investors own 80.03% of the company’s stock.

 About Woodward